Skip to Content

 Pink Coco

 Located right next to Island View, but a little more upscale.
-I only recommend booking here if you really want a pool and have a higher budget or for a special occasion.
+I only recommend booking here if you really want a pool and have a higher budget or for a special occasion (it’s adults only).

 Related posts